 Where can we find you?
 What do you have planned for the year ahead?

 I’m still happily living here in Toronto!
 I’m thrilled to report that I’m about to start writing a book about my work rebuilding institutional food systems.
 But I’m also about to launch what I hope will be a very successful crowdfunding campaign to launch a movement around changing institutional food.
 You can find out about all of these things at my website www.joshnamaharaj.com.

 If you’re interested in learning more about Parabere Forum, or if you want to attend the 2019 forum in Oslo, you can contact Joshna or Janine Kennedy for more information on joining the Canadian delegation.

 - Blogging for Good: Leveraging Your Site To Better Your Community

 - Real Talk Around Building Blog Community (and 10 Tips)

 - Canada's Tastemakers: Jeremy Bryant & Andrew Hall of Mealshare

 Chef Joshna Maharaj, Parabere Forum Canadian Correspondent was written by Janine Kennedy.
 Janine describes herself as Irish by marriage, Canadian by birth, and Cape Bretoner by divine provenance.
-She shares her recipes and stories as a Canadian chef living in Ireland on her blog, Cooking with Craic.
 You can connect with Janine on social media at Facebook, Twitter and Instagram.